 Coeur Alaska - Kensington Mine

-The Kensington underground gold mine and associated milling facilities are located within the Berners Bay Mining District on the east side of the Lynn Canal about 45 miles north-northwest of Juneau, Alaska.
-The project is wholly owned and operated by Coeur Alaska, Inc., a wholly owned subsidiary of the Company.
+Coeur Alaska, Inc.’s Kensington Mine is an underground, hard rock gold mine located within the Berners Bay Mining District on the east side of the Lynn Canal about 45 miles north-northwest of Juneau, Alaska.
+The mine, which has a small footprint of approximately 240 acres, is accessed via a 45-mile commute along Lynn Canal offering beautiful views including sightings of humpback whales, orcas, and other marine mammals.
+The project is owned and operated by Coeur Alaska, Inc., a wholly owned subsidiary of Coeur Mining, Inc.

-The Kensington mine commenced commercial production on July 3, 2010.
+The Kensington Mine (Kensington) commenced commercial production on July 3, 2010.
+In 2019, Kensington reached the milestone of over one million ounces of gold produced and celebrated its tenth full year of production the next year on July 3, 2020.
 The mine is accessed by a horizontal tunnel and utilizes conventional and mechanized underground mining methods.
 Ore is processed in a flotation mill that produces a concentrate which is sold to third party smelters.
 Waste material is deposited in an impoundment facility on the property or combined with cement and used as backfill in the mine.
 Power is supplied to the site by on-site diesel generators.
-Access to the project is either by air or boat.

 Geology and Exploration Potential

-The Kensington ore deposit consists of multiple, gold-bearing mesothermal, quartz, carbonate and pyrite veins and discrete quartz-pyrite veins hosted in Cretaceous-aged Jualin diorite.
+The Kensington ore deposit consists of multiple, gold-bearing mesothermal, quartz, carbonate and pyrite veins and discrete quartz-pyrite veins hosted in Cretaceous-aged (between 145 and 65 million years) Jualin diorite.
 Gold occurs as native grains in quartz veins and is associated with pyrite and various gold-telluride-minerals associated with the pyrite mineralization.